jeremieboudreault/jrutils/README.md

 - Move all others functions to jtheme or jutils prior to article 3
 - Test error message for save_plot()
+- Get rid of the creation of Rplots.pdf at the root of the project

 ### Work in progres :